ssanj/Shortbread/README.markdown

  For custom driver configurations please see [Selenium Webdriver doco](http://seleniumhq.org/docs/09_webdriver.html#webdriver-implementations) and supply your custom driver to  the `driverSeq` option.
  See [DefaultDrivers](Shortbread/blob/master/src/main/scala/DefaultDrivers.scala) for example configurations.

+#Selecting which browsers to run

+ If you have only some of the default browsers installed on your system, customize the `driverSeq` option to include only browsers you have.

+ Eg. If you only have the Chrome browser installed on your system add this to your project file:
+    override def driverSeq:Seq[NamedDriver] = Seq(DefaultChromeConfig.webDriver)

 #Examples